ViderumGlobal/ckanext-ed/README.md

 Now we have cloned all the required repositories and we're located in our main working directory `docker-ckan-ed/src/ckanext-ed`

-For running managing commands and building static files we can use `npm`.
+For running managing commands and building static files, we can use `npm`.
 Let's enable a Node.js environment:

 > You have to have `nvm` installed or you can use any other way to get Node.js prepared - system setup etc